changah-song/fluent-fable/frontend/README.md

     - should show other defs from the korean dictionary api if there is more space?

 ## Done

+- add 'more' that expands and only show the first result initially ✅
     - implemented a way to expand and compress definition, only show the first definition (naive approach)

 - display word, origin, and definition ✅
 - add option between google and papago translate :) ✅